pmitros/school-committee/README.md

 You can donate to my campaign, help spread the word, and remember to vote in November.

-My hope is that having learned a lesson from the recent kerfuffle in national politics, we can work together to make sure we avoid similar ones in local politics.
-Even if you don't vote for me, please educate yourself about the candidates, vote, and encourage others to do so as well.

 What's your background?
 -----------------------